-As pollengrains are very, very small you’ll need a microscope to identify the type of pollen.
+As pollengrains are very, very small and are floating through the air, identifying them is a pretty difficult job.
+You’ll can use a microscope to identify the type of pollen.
 Pollengrains are not like fashionmodels who can stand still and wait for the phototgrapher to take shot.
 So often the pollengrains are collected by a machine, fixed on sticky tape, which is (after some preparation) put on a glass microscope slide.
 The pollengrains on this slide can be analysed and counted using a microscope.

 There are also techniques which don’t use the “light part of the spectrum” using microscope and camera.